-Most sideswipe accidents happen between two vehicles that are driving in the same direction next to each other.
+Most sideswipe accidents happen between two vehicles driving in the same direction next to each other.
 One of the vehicles moves into the other’s lane or line of travel and collides with the side of the other vehicle.
-This first collision may be as small as a brush of one side against the other—but it’s often what happens after that becomes more serious.
+This first collision may be as minor as a brush of one side against the other, but it’s often what happens after that becomes more serious.

 - Texting or talking on a cellphone while driving

 - Looking at a GPS for directions

 - Changing stations on the radio or songs on a phone

 - Using Snapchat, Instagram stories, or other social media

 The driver could also be tired, upset with road rage, driving while drunk or under the influence of drugs, failing to check lanes, blind spots, or using a signal before merging into another lane.
 All of these reasons are enough for you to file a claim against the negligent driver.